maxzheng/great-life-guide/README.md

    everyone becomes better and benefits compound.
 When we don't work together, great things come to an abrupt end.
    Together, the possibilities are endless.

-3. **Curiosity**: The old saying "curiosity kills the cat" is better rephrased as "curiosity transforms the cat into a lion."
+3. **Curiosity**: The old saying "curiosity killed the cat" is better rephrased as "curiosity transformed the cat into a lion."
 Be curious about people, places, and things, so that we are open to fully understand and improve.
    Without it, we would stay the same and there would be no improvements, therefore prosperity would stagnant.
 To maximize prosperity, we must always be curious about everything -- in the past, present, and future.